Sheep & Goat Genetic Improvement Field Day

 2:30 pm: The future development of the NSIP, Dr. Murphy, USDA/ARS and Dr. Jake Thorne, Texas A&M AgriLife

-3:00 pm: Producer Panel: Using Estimated Breeding Values (EBVs) to improve economically important traits
+3:00 pm: Producer Panel: Using Estimated Breeding Values (EBVs) to improve economically important traits.

-- Christine Hernandez, Heifer Ranch
+- Christine Hernandez, Heifer Ranch, Perryville, AR

-- Zac Vann, Rafter V Ozark Farms
+Zac Vann, Rafter V Ozark Farms, Fayetteville, AR

 3:30 pm: Adjourn